coryshaw1/SteveBot/README.md

 ##### Adding Credits
 *Adding credits to a user is limited to one time per song.*
-* **!fire** - Add to current DJ's total "props" count using a message of props as :fire:
+* **!flowpoint** - Add to current DJ's total "flowpoints" count using a message of flow as :ocean:
+* **!flowpoint @username** - Add to @username's total "flowpoints" count using a message of flow as :ocean:
 * **!fire @username** - Add to @username's total "props" count using a message of props as :fire:
 * **!love** - Add to current DJ's total "hearts" count :heart:
 * **!love @username** - Add to @username's total "hearts" count :heart: